MMiraziz013/CleanArchitectureWithSwagger/README.md

 ------
 ## How to Run
 1. Make sure you have the .NET SDK installed.
-2. Restore the NuGet packages: dotnet restore
+2. Restore the NuGet packages in the terminal: `dotnet restore`.
+This command reads the project's .csproj file to determine and restore the necessary packages.
 3. Run the application: dotnet run
 4. Navigate to the Swagger UI in your browser to test the API.
 ---